امنیت اکولوژیکی شهر: یک مرور نظاممند از نوع کتاب سنجی با تأکید بر روشهای تحلیل فضایی

 چکیده [English]

-The main objective of this study is to systematically analyze scientific trends, knowledge structures, and research orientations in the field of urban ecological security with an emphasis on spatial analysis methods.
-The secondary objectives include examining the historical trend of scientific publications, identifying leading countries, analyzing author collaboration networks, detecting conceptual keyword clusters, and determining influential journals in this domain.
+The main objective is to systematically analyze scientific trends, knowledge structures, and research orientations in the field of urban ecological security with an emphasis on spatial analysis methods.
+The secondary objectives consist of examining the historical trend of scientific publications, identifying leading countries, analyzing author collaboration networks, detecting conceptual keyword clusters, and determining influential journals in this domain.
 In addition, the study seeks to identify theoretical and practical gaps that hinder the development of comprehensive and integrated models of urban ecological security.

 This research adopts a bibliometric approach.
 Data were extracted from the Scopus citation database and include a set of English-language articles related to the concepts of “urban ecological security,” “spatial analysis,” “GIS,” and “remote sensing.”
 The analysis process was conducted using the Biblioshiny and VOSviewer software packages.

-In the first stage, key bibliometric indicators—including publication trends over time, geographical distribution of research outputs, citation counts, and scientific collaboration among countries and authors—were examined.
+In the first stage, key bibliometric indicators were examined —including publication trends over time, geographical distribution of research outputs, citation counts, and scientific collaboration among countries and authors.
 In the second stage, network analysis was performed to identify thematic structures and conceptual clusters through keyword co‑occurrence mapping.
-Subsequently, source analysis was conducted to determine the most influential journals, and a Three‑Field Plot (author–keyword–source) analysis was used to explore relationships among key scientific elements.
+Subsequently, source analysis was conducted to determine the most influential journals, and a Three‑Field Plot (author–keyword–source) analysis was utilized to explore relationships among key scientific elements.

-The results indicate that studies related to urban ecological security have experienced significant growth in recent years and have developed an increasingly interdisciplinary character.
+The results indicate that studies related to urban ecological security have experienced significant growth in recent years and developed an increasingly interdisciplinary character.
 China leads in the number of scientific publications in this field, followed by the United States and several European countries.
-International research collaborations have increased steadily, and technology‑oriented academic institutions have contributed substantially to the advancement of knowledge in this area.
+International research collaborations have grown steadily, and technology‑oriented academic institutions contributed substantially to the advancement of knowledge in this area.

 The keyword co‑occurrence network analysis identified four major thematic clusters:

-1. Urban resilience and spatial planning: focusing on concepts such as urban resilience, spatial planning, and smart city, highlighting the relationship between resilience, urban spatial structure, and ecological security.
+Urban resilience and spatial planning: focusing on concepts such as urban resilience, spatial planning, and smart city, highlighting the relationship among resilience, urban spatial structure, and ecological security.

-2. Spatial and data‑driven technologies: including GIS, remote sensing, machine learning, and spatial modeling, which play a central role in monitoring and assessing environmental changes.
+Spatial and data‑driven technologies: encompassing GIS, remote sensing, machine learning, and spatial modeling, play a central role in monitoring and assessing environmental changes.

 Temporal analysis of keywords also indicates a shift in research focus—from traditional topics such as “pollution” and “risk” during the 2015–2018 period toward more technology‑oriented concepts such as “machine learning” and “remote sensing” in recent years.
 This transformation reflects a transition from descriptive approaches to analytical and predictive methodologies.

-Overall, this bibliometric review provides a clear picture of the scientific landscape and future directions of research on urban ecological security with a spatial analysis perspective and can serve as a foundation for scholars seeking to design innovative models for sustainable and resilient cities.
+Overall, this bibliometric review provides a clear picture of the scientific landscape and future directions of research on urban ecological security with a spatial analysis perspective.
+As such, it may serve as a foundation for scholars seeking to design innovative models for sustainable and resilient cities.

 کلیدواژهها [English]